 If you currently work for a multinational company, it can be worth requesting an overseas transfer or secondment.
 Or, if your organisation has plans to establish a global footprint, consider putting your name forward to be part of an overseas team.
 A key advantages here is that the company will often arrange (and pay for) the necessary visas and work permits on your behalf.

 Another option is to register with a global recruitment company.
-As a global company, Robert Half has 345 offices across the Asia Pacific, Europe, the Middle East, North America and South American markets.
+Robert Half has over 300 offices across the Asia Pacific, Europe, the Middle East, North America and South American markets.
 This can help you connect with employers all over the world - and by making contact with an overseas recruitment specialist, you will have a better idea of the steps you need to take to secure overseas employment.

 - Robert Half Australia

 - Robert Half Singapore